 Following consultation with the Scottish Environment Protection Agency (SEPA), SPR took the decision to remove one wind turbine (T10) from the Site Layout design.
 This change was applied for via the submission of an Addendum to the application for consent.
 An EIA Addendum document, updated figures and visualisations can be found in the ‘Documents’ section below.

 Early consultation is key to the way SPR develops projects, and throughout the development process SPR ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

 With established sites nearby, SPR has a history of working positively with communities within the region.
-SPR is keen to create employment opportunities during the construction and operation of our windfarms that can be delivered locally to benefit those who live near our sites.
+SPR is keen to ensure employment and the business skills required to maximise the economic benefits can be delivered locally ensuring those who live near our sites benefit.

 The socio-economic assessment carried out as part of the Carrick Windfarm EIA predicts that the project could provide: